subsurface/subsurface/README_TESTING.md

 	QCOMPARE( dive->ceiling->color(), QColor("red"));
 }

+3) build the system
-3) Run the test case and see result
+4) Run the test case and see result

+if you want to create a new test

+1) amend subsurface/tests/CMakeLists.txt
+1.1) there are 3 places where the test needs to be added 1.1.1) simplest way is to search for e.g. TestPlannerShared and add your test in a similar way
+2) Create the source files (.h and .cpp all lowercase) 2.1) simplest way is to copy one of the other test sources
+3) build system
+4) correct any errors
-$ make test
+5) run test
+5.1) subsurface/<build directory>/tests/Test<name>
+6) Fix the test case

 If the color is not QColor("red"), when you run the test you will get a failure.
 Then you run a command to get a more verbose output and see in